marichusein/marichusein/README.md

 ## 🌱 About Me:

-- 🎓 Student at Faculty of information technologies in Mostar
+- 🎓 Bachelor of Information Technology
 - 📚 Lifelong Learner: I love to discover new technologies and improve my skills.

 ## 📫 How to reach me: